If you are looking to add freshness and variety to your back workouts and give yourself a new challenge, give this landmine row exercise a try.

 It should be noted that there are other ways to do a single-arm row with a landmine.
 This one positions the landmine to your parallel rather than side with your body.

-- Stand parallel to the bar with the end of the barbell at your left side.
+- Stand parallel to the bar with the end of the barbell on your left side.

-- Your feet should be hip width apart.
-Get into a bent over position by shooting your hip back (hinge), bending at your knees slightly, and leaning your torso forward.
+- Your feet should be hip-width apart.
+To get into a bent-over position, shoot your hip back (hinge), bend your knees slightly, and lean your torso forward.
 Your spine should be straight.

-- Squeeze at the top, really feeling the tension in your rear delts and upper back.
-Slowly lower the bar back down to full elbow extension, then repeat.
+- Slowly lower the bar back down to full elbow extension, then repeat.

 2. Meadows Row